abhi0395/mycv/README.md

 ## Mentoring and Supervision

 <div class="list">

+Suman Sourav Biswal (MS, IISER Berhampur): Co-mentoring a project on characterizing neutral gas in the ISM of nearby galaxies (2026–present, IUCAA VSP Program Student).

+Roshna V (MSc, Central University of Andhra Pradesh): Co-mentoring a project on the data-driven approach to model quasar continuum (2026–present, IUCAA VSP Program Student).

 Paryag Sharma (PhD, Central University of Himachal Pradesh):
 Co-mentoring a project on the circumgalactic medium of quasars using